 - Have experience with your particular equipment or very similar

 - Offer a warranty on parts and labor (Typical is 90 days with some companies offering warranties as long as Two Years on both parts and labor)

 - Provide Free Evaluations

 - Repair legacy equipment

 Of course, not all equipment is repairable, or even should be repaired.
 If you find yourself wondering whether to repair or replace here’s a previous article we published with some tips on deciding.

-About the Author: ACS Industrial is an independent, third party industrial electronic repair center providing repair services for test equipment of most types and most all manufacturers as well as control repairs, servo drive repairs, repairs for light curtains, AC/DC drives, VFD drives, servo motors, encoders, printed circuit board repairs, monitors and touchscreens, PLCs, and much more.
+About the Author: ACS Industrial is an independent industrial electronic repair center providing repair services for test equipment of most types and most all manufacturers as well as control repairs, servo drive repairs, repairs for light curtains, AC/DC drives, VFD drives, servo motors, encoders, printed circuit board repairs, monitors and touchscreens, PLCs, and much more.
 Our customer service team is available to answer your questions and help solve your industrial electronic repair concerns.
 Legacy equipment can be repaired!
 RUSH Service is available.
 You can reach them by calling 800-605-6419